lochlanmccarroll-hub/Lochlan_BluestampPortfolio/index.md

 Peak Wrist Speed

 For every sample, the program combined the three gyroscope axes to calculate total angular speed.
-The largest value in the window became the peak wrist speed, measured in degrees per second.
+The largest value in the window (what axis rotating the most) became the peak wrist speed, measured in degrees per second.
 This represented the fastest rotational moment captured during the release.

 Motion Onset

 To estimate when the main shooting movement began, the program examined the samples before the main gyroscope peak.
-It searched backward for a short sequence of relatively quiet samples (dormant wrist movement), then treated the following sample as the beginning of the release movement.
-The quiet-motion threshold adjusted according to the baseline noise in that particular shot window.
-This was more reliable than using one fixed threshold for every motion.
+It searched backward for a short sequence of relatively quiet samples (dormant wrist movement), then treated the samples after as the beginning of the release movement.
+The quiet-motion threshold adjusted according to the baseline noise in that particular shot window, a more reliable than using one fixed threshold for every motion.

 Snap Duration

 Snap duration measured how long the main wrist-speed peak remained above 40% of its maximum value.
 The program began at the peak, searched backward until angular speed fell below 40% of the peak, and then searched forward until it fell below that level again.
 The time between those boundaries became the snap duration.
-This metric described the width of the main wrist-speed peak, not simply whether the wrist moved quickly.
+This metric described how long the main wrist-speed peak was, not simply whether the wrist moved quickly.

 Follow-Through